-4.5 TEMPERATURE CONTROL CALIBRATION
+4.6 TEMPERATURE CONTROL CALIBRATION

 The unit normally comes factory set and calibrated for a 130°F setpoint (default value).
-However, if a different setpoint temperature is desired, it can be changed using the procedure in paragraph 4.5.1.
+However, if a different setpoint temperature is desired, it can be changed using the procedure in section 4.6.1.
 If the setpoint is changed, it must be done prior to temperature control calibration.